Bihariganj: History

 The ancient name of Bihariganj was "Nishankhpur Kodha".
 In medieval times, Bihariganj was ruled by the Sen dynasty.
 In the 16th century, the main stream of the Koshi River flowed to Bihariganj, named "ha-ha dhar", with a small market approximately 2 kilometers away.
 Gamail Gola was used as a local market where jute, rice, wheat, and other commercial items were purchased and bought by local people.
 Bihariganj Railway station is one of the oldest railway stations in northern India.

 Geography

 Bihariganj is the central market of its surrounded villages.
-It is surrounded by villages like Rajghat, Gangaura, Madhukarchak, Mohanpur, Laxmipur, Belahi, Babhangama, Tulsia, Baijnathpur, Vishanpur, Gamail, Mahikhand, Madhuvan Tintenga, and others.
-There are several chauk (zebra crossing) such as Panchwati Chauk, Jawahar Chauk, Shastri Chauk, Viswkarma Chauk, Gandhi Chauk, Subhash Chauk, and Babhangama Chauk.
+It is surrounded by villages like Rajghat, Gangaura, Rajganj, Madhukarchak, Mohanpur, Laxmipur, Belahi, Babhangama, Tulsia, Baijnathpur, Vishanpur, Gamail, Mahikhand, Madhuvan Tintenga, and others.
+There are several chauk (zebra crossing) such as Panchwati Chauk, Jawahar Chauk, Shastri Chauk, Viswkarma Chauk, Gandhi Chauk, Mahavir chauk, Subhash Chauk, and Babhangama Chauk.
 Bihariganj is a block in Madhepura district.
 It belongs to the Kosi division.
 It is located 41 km southeast from Madhepura, the district headquarters.